marbruckdata/starter-kit-auth-vue-templates/README.md

 ```

 ## Upgrade to register, login form (and any other form)
-- Create in Components an InputField.vue
+- Create in Components directory an InputField.vue
 ```javascript
 <script>
 export default {